rijuyuezhu/lunaconf/README.md

 It provides the following interfaces:

 - `lunaconf.LunaConf`: A base class that every configuration class should inherit from.
-It is a subclass of `pydantic.BaseModel` and thus pydantic features can be used.
+It is a subclass of `pydantic.BaseModel` and thus Pydantic features can be used.

   ```python
   import typing, lunaconf, pydantic